pikhosh/docs/docs/transactions.md

 title: Transactions
 ---

 In Isar, a transaction combines multiple database operations in a single unit of work.
-Most interactions with Isar implicitly use a transaction.
-Read & write access in Isar is [ACID](http://en.wikipedia.org/wiki/ACID).
+Most interactions with Isar implicitly use transactions.
+Read & write access in Isar is [ACID](http://en.wikipedia.org/wiki/ACID) compliant.

 ## Explicit transactions

-With an explicit transaction you get a consistent view of the database.
+With an explicit transaction you get a consistent snapshot of the database.
 You should try to minimize the time a transaction is active.
 It is forbidden to do network calls or other long running operations in a transaction.

 Transactions (especially write transactions) do have a cost and you should always try to group successive operations in a single transaction.